treeverse/lakeFS/docs/reference/mount.md

 - Step 1: Starting a server that listens on a local address and serves the data from the remote lakeFS repository.
 - Step 2:  Running the required mount command on the OS level to connect the server to the local directory.

+#### Tips:

-**Tips:** Since the server runs in the background set `--log-output /some/file` to view the logs in a file.
-Regarding cache, the best `--cache-size` value is the size of the data you are going to read.
+- Since the server runs in the background set `--log-output /some/file` to view the logs in a file.
-{: .note }
+- Cache: Everest uses a local cache to store the data and metadata of the lakeFS repository.
+The optimal cache size is the size of the data you are going to read.
+- Reusing Cache: between restarts of the same mount endpoint, set `--cache-dir` to make sure the cache is reused.
+- Mounted data consistency: When providing lakeFS URI mount endpoint `lakefs://<repo>/<ref>/<path>` the `<ref>` should be a specific commit ID.
+If a branch/tag is provided, Everest will use the HEAD commit instead.

 #### Usage
 ```bash